DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/bind-dashboard-items-to-data/bind-dashboard-items-to-data-in-olap-mode.md

 ---
-title: Binding Dashboard Items to Data in OLAP mode
+title: Bind Dashboard Items to Data in OLAP mode
 author: Natalia Kazakova
 legacyId: 15771
 ---
-# Binding Dashboard Items to Data in OLAP mode
+# Bind Dashboard Items to Data in OLAP mode
 In **OLAP** mode, the cube schema is fetched automatically, and the [Data Source Browser](../ui-elements/data-source-browser.md) displays the entire OLAP cube structure.

 ![ProvidingData_OLAP_DataSourceBrowser](../../../images/img19751.png)

-To visualize data from the OLAP cube, [ drag-and-drop ](binding-dashboard-items-to-data.md) measures, attributes or hierarchies onto the appropriate data sections in the **DATA ITEMS** area.
+To visualize data from the OLAP cube, [ drag-and-drop ](bind-dashboard-items-to-data.md) measures, attributes or hierarchies onto the appropriate data sections in the **DATA ITEMS** area.

 Note that OLAP measures can only be placed in the **Values** section, while dimension attributes and hierarchies can only be placed in other data sections.